BMO Capital Markets Increases Ameren (NYSE:AEE) Price Target to $98.00

 Ameren (NYSE:AEE – Get Rating) had its price target boosted by equities research analysts at BMO Capital Markets from $95.00 to $98.00 in a research note issued to investors on Monday, The Fly reports.
 BMO Capital Markets’ price objective would indicate a potential upside of 10.31% from the company’s previous close.

 A number of other research firms have also weighed in on AEE.
+Guggenheim lowered shares of Ameren from a “buy” rating to a “neutral” rating and raised their price target for the company from $84.00 to $89.00 in a research report on Monday, January 23rd.
+StockNews.com started coverage on shares of Ameren in a research report on Thursday, March 16th.
+They set a “hold” rating on the stock.
 Wells Fargo & Company raised their price target on shares of Ameren from $97.00 to $101.00 and gave the company an “overweight” rating in a research report on Monday, April 10th.
-Bank of America raised their price target on shares of Ameren from $96.00 to $99.00 and gave the company a “buy” rating in a research report on Tuesday, April 11th.
-Guggenheim lowered shares of Ameren from a “buy” rating to a “neutral” rating and raised their price target for the company from $84.00 to $89.00 in a research report on Monday, January 23rd.
-Mizuho lifted their price objective on shares of Ameren from $89.00 to $91.00 and gave the stock a “neutral” rating in a research report on Monday, April 10th.
-Finally, Morgan Stanley lifted their price objective on shares of Ameren from $84.00 to $92.00 and gave the stock an “equal weight” rating in a research report on Thursday, April 20th.
-Six equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-According to data from MarketBeat.com, Ameren has a consensus rating of “Hold” and a consensus price target of $95.40.
+Mizuho raised their price target on shares of Ameren from $89.00 to $91.00 and gave the company a “neutral” rating in a research report on Monday, April 10th.
+Finally, Morgan Stanley raised their price target on shares of Ameren from $84.00 to $92.00 and gave the company an “equal weight” rating in a research report on Thursday, April 20th.
+Six equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average target price of $95.40.

 Ameren Stock Down 0.3 %